andrewbells/gatsby-untapped-1/content/blog/player/index.md

 description: From players to players.
 Why joining the Untapped?
 ---

-For you - great people to play with, free cards, snacks and drinks at company sponsored events, opportunity to visit cool offices in Helsinki and engage with other Magic fans working in tech.
+For you - great people to play with, free cards, snacks and drinks at company-sponsored events, opportunity to visit cool offices and engage with other Magic fans working in tech.

 [Sign me up!](../about)